 I’ll need to come up with some new ideas for energy balls and similar healthy snacks soon that don’t contain nuts.
 R, 7, is going to be having a packed lunch next year and our school is nut free due to allergies.
 Up until now he’s had a hot meal at school, which has been free.
 After Year 2 however we’d have to pay for him to continue having a hot meal at school.
 I’d gladly do this but he’s been lobbying hard for a packed lunch and so I have decided to give it a go.
 It’s going to be challenging as there are so many things that he won’t eat but he’s agreed to try a few new things.
 He won’t be getting jam sandwiches every day that’s for sure!

-Here’s how to make raspberry, almond and coconut bliss balls:
+Here’s how to make this raspberry, almond and coconut bliss ball recipe: